In-tunnel safety improvements

 Major in-tunnel safety upgrade work is completed and ready for the 2023/2024 summer visitor season.
 Upgrades included:

-- ‘Fire life’ safety systems, involving the installation of radar and incident detection cameras, active lighting and barrier arms.
+- Fitting ‘Fire life’ safety systems such as radar and incident detection cameras.

 - Installing purpose-built speakers and lighting.
 This allows tunnel operations staff to give directions to people inside the tunnel in an emergency.

 - Securely protecting in-tunnel telecommunications cabling along the tunnel walls.

 - An additional traffic lane up to the eastern tunnel entrance to enhance safety and vehicle capacity.

 - Improvements to the Consolation Peak repeater/microwave site.
 This provides faster fibre optic speeds to enable better management of tunnel systems from the Milford Road Alliance base in Te Anau.

 - In-road sensors to detect vehicle stoppages inside the tunnel.

 View photos of the in-tunnel safety improvement work